Whoever said humor is subjective has clearly never played the finest comedy games or had hilarious moments in entertaining video games.

 Platforms: Windows, Mac

-Developer Asymmetric has a knack for churning out some of the best comedy games that poke fun at popular genres, including the adventure RPG Shadows Over Loathing.
+Developer Asymmetric has a talent for churning out some of the best comedy games that poke fun at popular genres, including the adventure RPG Shadows Over Loathing.

 Blending gangster and Lovecraftian narrative, it sees your character heading to Ocean City to assist their Uncle Murray with his antique store.

-However, when he turns up missing, it’s up to you to investigate his disappearance by talking to and battling a host of bizarre characters.
+However, when he turns up missing, it’s up to you to investigate his disappearance by talking to and battling a host of strange characters.

-The writing is just as witty as previous games in the Loathing series, with thousands upon thousands of jokes, gags, and quips.
+The writing is just as clever as previous games in the Loathing series, with thousands upon thousands of jokes, gags, and quips.

 Untitled Goose Game